mastodon/documentation/content/en/admin/prerequisites.md

 ## Install a firewall and only allow SSH, HTTP and HTTPS ports

 First, install iptables-persistent.
-During installation it will ask you if you want to keep current rules–decline.
+During installation, it will ask you if you want to keep the current rules–decline.

 ```bash
 apt install -y iptables-persistent